D-Pow/mock-requests/ReadMe.md

 import MockRequests from 'mock-requests';
 import { myApiUrl } from '../src/services/Urls.js';

-const myMockResponse = {
+const initialMockResponse = {
     data: ['a', 'b', 'c', 'd', 'e'],
     value: 7
 };
 const dynamicConfig1 = {
     [myApiUrl]: {
         // The desired response is now nested inside the `response` property.
-        // Note that whatever is set here (`myMockResponse` in this example) will be
+        // This will be the initial default value of the `response` parameter
-        // the initial default value of the response parameter in the function below.
+        // in the function below.
-        response: myMockResponse,
+        response: initialMockResponse,
         // The dynamicResponseModFn takes in the request and previous
         // response as arguments to produce the new response.
         // The new response **must** be returned from this function.
-        // Feel free to modify the response parameter as it will be deep-copied later.
+        // Feel free to modify `response` as it will be deep-copied later.
         dynamicResponseModFn: (request, response) => {
             // You can mix both request and response data to generate new response response.data = response.data.concat(request.addLettersArray);